Cora Zicai

 Cora Nevena Zicai (born 29 November 2004) is a German footballer who plays as a forward for Frauen-Bundesliga club VfL Wolfsburg and the Germany national team.
+She has previously played for SC Freiburg.

 Club career

+SC Freiburg

 Zicai began playing football at Sportfreunde Eintracht Freiburg before moving to SC Freiburg in 2017.
 Aged 16, she made her Bundesliga debut in March 2021, playing against Bayern Munich in a 1–5 loss.
 Zicai scored her maiden Bundesliga goal a week after, striking a precise finish from the edge of the box to extend Freiburg's lead in a 2–1 victory versus Duisburg.
 This made her Freiburg's youngest Bundesliga goalscorer.
 She continued progressing during the 2021–22 season, making her first league start against Hoffenheim and playing a total of 12 games.
 Zicai was also awarded the bronze edition of the Fritz Walter Medal in November 2022 to honour her 2021 performances.

 Zicai had a productive first half of 2022–23, scoring in wins against SGS Essen and Turbine Potsdam, as well as notching up three assists.
 The second half of her season was affected by groin problems, though she managed to assist the winning goal in the DFB-Pokal semi-final versus RB Leipzig.
 Zicai then became a regular starter in 2023–24, took part in all 22 league matches, and scored thrice as Freiburg finished ninth.

 She became Freiburg's most impactful offensive player in 2024–25, scoring eight goals and assisting four to help the team towards a fifth place finish.
 This included a strong start to her campaign, as Zicai scored off the bench in a 2–0 win over Köln, notched two goals against Potsdam (3–0), and helped Freiburg towards a 4–1 win against Leipzig with a goal and an assist.
 Additionally, Zicai initiated the first goal versus Bayern, before scoring the second one herself in a 2–2 draw.
 She then scored a long-range goal versus Bayern in the DFB-Pokal, a match Freiburg lost 1–2.
 In recognition of her performances, Zicai was named Freiburg's sportswoman of 2024.
 Zicai continued contributing in the season's second half.
 Among these contributions were two assists versus Jena, her 1–0 winner in Potsdam, and a spectacular long-distance strike against Frankfurt which Freiburg surprisingly beat 3–2.

+VfL Wolfsburg

 Ahead of the 2025–26 season, Zicai moved to VfL Wolfsburg on a free transfer, signing a contract until 2028.